I’m a historian philosophically exploring how cross-cultural experience impacts our relationship with ourselves.

 A girl, some grannies, a monsoon or two…

-With Po-Po's old mahjong set turning up and Anoushka's father Peter discovering what Mr Montgomery has been up to, a world of family secrets begins to unfold.
+With Po-Po's old mahjong set turning up, Guy’s indiscretions and her own questionable decision, a world of family secrets begins to unfold.
 Anoushka’s life is about to take a drastic turn.

 next in the series…